TorrSamaho/zandronum-installer/zandronum_readme.txt

  ZANDRONUM INSTALLER
 =====================

-1) To compile the installer, put the following in the zandronum_files directory:
+1) To compile the installer, put the following in the zandronum_files directory, If the folder does not exist, create it in the directory:

 /fmodex.dll
 /licenses.zip